A partial abatement of the excise (and refund for an excise already paid) is appropriate in any of the following circumstances:

 When a motor vehicle is traded in for another vehicle and the plate is transferred, we need a copy of the new Registration

 When a motor vehicle is totaled and the plate is cancelled or transferred to another vehicle, we need either the Plate Return Receipt or a copy of the new Registration

 Transfer of a person and his vehicle to another state or country with proof of registration in that state or country and cancellation of a registration in Massachusetts

 Overvaluation of a motor vehicle – (if you feel your motor vehicle’s value is to high please contact the

-documentation is sent to our office)
+sure the documentation is sent to our office)

 Notification to the police within 48 hours of discovery of a theft of the vehicle, surrender of the certificate